Grishank/Grishank/README.md

 ---

-⭐ *“Cybersecurity is not just knowledge — it’s investigation, consistency, and curiosity.”*
+⭐ *"Cybersecurity is a journey of continuous learning, investigation, and solving real-world security challenges."*